 The handmade kitchen with granite work surface is well equipped with large fridge/freezer, microwave, gas hob, oven, toaster, full size dishwasher and washing machine.
 There is a dining area with seating for up to six guests.

 Bedroom one is mezzanine level with oak beams and Velux window.
-King size bed, built-in wardrobe, two side tables.
+King size bed, two side tables.

 Shower/wet room with waterfall shower, ample hot water, basin, WC and heated towel rail.

-En-suite bathroom with ample hot water, bath, basin, WC and heated towel rail.
+En-suite bathroom with bath, basin, WC and heated towel rail.

-There is an adjoining drying room available for use by guests including a tumble dryer, clothes airer and boot rack and hooks for outdoor gear or wet clothes.
+There is an nearby drying room available for use by guests including a tumble dryer, clothes airer and boot rack and hooks for outdoor gear or wet clothes.

 There is a shared private parking area to the front of the cottage.